Architecture and Environmental Design MSc

 • deadlines for applications

-A minimum of an upper second class honours degree (2:1) in architecture or a related subject within the context of the construction industry and built environment disciplines.
+A minimum of an lower second class honours degree (2:2) with a good portfolio in architecture or a related subject within the context of the construction industry and built environment disciplines.
 Applicants with qualifications in other subject areas which may be relevant to the award are encouraged to apply, each case being considered on merit.
 You will need a portfolio of work, or a comprehensive written account of relevant experience, and a personal statement which clearly articulates why you wish to study for the award.

 If your first language is not English, you should have an IELTS 6.5 with at least 6.5 in writing and no element below 6.0.